gagandeep/Web-Architecture-Evolution/Prologue.md

 ### 5. IoT (Internet of Things) specialized hardware
 With advancement of computing power and ubiquity of Mobiles, next step for advancement in computing hardware is **Internet of Things or IoT**.
 If you observe closely computing hardware always there for assisting humans to do intelligence work whether its Abacus or Early Calculators or Computers or Mobile.
 The only thing that changes over time is their adoptibility by masses.
 From few abacus users to few million analog devices users to billions of Mobile users.
 According to a survey in starting of 2019, peneteration of Mobiles was 67% of the overall population of the world.
 How computing devices/hardware getting increased?
 Answer is Smart devices or IoT (Internet of Things).
 Most of these devices don't have full microprocessor as Mobile phones.
 These devices contains specialized hardware for few things that device suppose to do.
-This approach bring down cost, complexity, power consumption, and size that is always required for smart devices like smart watches, .
+This approach bring down cost, complexity, power consumption, and size that is always required for smart devices like smart watches, smart thermostat, smart lights, smart referigrator, etc.

 Do you wonder why are we discussing Human Evolution or Hardware Evolution?
 Since this book is about Web Architectures not about Human or Hardware.
 You learned about those things because Human Evolution is a well-known thing so you could streamline those thoughts of evolution going forward and then we discussed Hardware Evolution to make those thoughts more relevant to Web Architecture.